nicklim011213/Weekly-Small-App-Development-Week-4/README.md

-# AOTW_Week4
+# Weekly Small App Development (Week 4)

 ## Explanation and rules

-AOTW is a recurring series I would like to try.
-The acronym stands for **App Of The Week**.
+This is a recurring series I would like to try.
 The premise is very simple: every week, I have a new assignment—an application of some sort.
 The first few days are spent ensuring that the most basic functions of the app are acceptable.
 This is the end goal.
 Once the main end goal has been reached, I add stretch goals.

-**I must make at least one commit a day**, with the exception of Saturday and Sunday, which are optional.
+**I must make at least one commit a day**, with 2 off days (usually Saturday or Sunday).

 ---